iamdominic2/the_crime_of_no_return/readme.md

-# THE CRIME OF NO RETURN
+# The crime of no return

 A very old-looking JRPG that is entirely based on a text-based list on Scratch!
 It's the constraints of being in a list that make it graphically look poor, and it also was only the second of what I will call it a "real RPG".
 First version was 2023, in the midst of my examinations, because I was indeed bored!
 (Interesting choice in hindsight.)